DavidF-22/ICS3909-FYP/README.md

 $ chmod +x code/run_all_workflows.sh
 $ code/run_all_workflows.sh
 ```

+**⚠️ IMPORTANT:** When rerunning workflows multiple times, be sure to remove or rename the `Saves_...` folders in each model’s directory before each run—otherwise previously saved outputs will be overwritten.
+They are automatically named in such a way that when running the `run_all_workflows.sh` script, there will be no clashes, but afterwards they need to be removed or renamed.

 ## Script Input Requirements
 Each workflow script accepts a set of command-line arguments.
 In addition, you can use the -h or --help flag with any script to display the full usage information and a description of each input.